DevExpress/devextreme-documentation/api-reference/10 UI Components/dxGantt/1 Configuration/sorting.md

     url: "https://js.devexpress.com/Demos/WidgetsGallery/Demo/Gantt/Sorting/"
 }

 Users can sort Gantt data by a single or multiple columns.
-Use the [mode](/Documentation/ApiReference/UI_Components/dxGantt/Configuration/sorting/#mode) option to specify sort mode.
+Use the [mode](/Documentation/ApiReference/UI_Components/dxGantt/Configuration/sorting/#mode) option to specify the sort mode.

 - **Single Mode**.
 Click a column header to sort data by this column.
 Subsequent clicks on the same header reverse the sort order.

     ![DevExtreme Gantt - Sorting](/images/Gantt/sorting-single.png)

 - **Multiple Mode**.
 Hold Shift and click column headers to sort data by multiple columns.
 Subsequent clicks on the same header with the Shift key pressed reverse the column's sort order.
-Set the [showSortIndexes](/Documentation/ApiReference/UI_Components/dxGantt/Configuration/sorting/#showSortIndexes) option to **true** to show a column sort index within the header.
+Set the [showSortIndexes](/Documentation/ApiReference/UI_Components/dxGantt/Configuration/sorting/#showSortIndexes) option to **true** to show the column sort index in the header.

     ![DevExtreme Gantt - Sorting](/images/Gantt/sorting-multiple.png)